 Resources: Fund For The Public Interest

-Fund For The Public Interest is a nonprofit organization that works to increase the visibility, membership and political power of more than 50 leading progressive political organizations working to protect the environment, public health, and human rights, Fund for the Public Interestincluding, among others, the Sierra Club, the Human Rights Campaign, U.S. PIRG, Environment California, Save the Children, Green Corps, Defenders of Wildlife, the National Parks Conservation Association and Greenpeace.
+Fund For The Public Interest is a nonprofit organization that works to increase the visibility, membership and political power of more than 50 leading progressive political organizations working to protect the environment, public health, and human rights, including, among others, the Sierra Club, the Human Rights Campaign, U.S. PIRG, Environment California, Save the Children, Green Corps, Defenders of Wildlife, the National Parks Conservation Association and Greenpeace.
 Launched in 1982 to develop campaigns and technologies to engage Americans in public interest advocacy, in the last year alone the fund raised over $20 million for its partner organizations.
 Specializing in door-to-door and street and event canvassing efforts, the fund is one of the nation's most prolific signature-gathering operations.

 Action: Learn more about what a partnership with Fund for the Public Interest can do for your organization.